RichardOtter/Genealogy-scripts/README.md

 # Genealogy-scripts and utilities

-updated: 2025-01-16
+updated: 2025-02-20

 These are scripts I've written to help my work with RootsMagic genealogy software.
 They directly access the SQLite database used by RootsMagic (RM) to store its data.

-Some are simple SQL in txt files, there are several Windows command files, and a number of Python scripts.
+Some are simple SQL in .sql txt files and there are several Python scripts.

 The are tested only on Windows 11 x64 OS with Python 3x.
 Most have been tested only with RM v10 databases.
 I don't have a MacOS computer to test with, but I'd guess that most could easily be ported.
 Let me know if you have any results.

 "Released" scripts means that-